 Patio days are precious in Calgary, so when the sun is shining it can feel like a win just to score a table — any table — on a bit of sidewalk in front of a restaurant.
 But bistro chairs and bus fumes do not an epic patio session make.
 Fortunately, there are plenty of rooftop patios, including buzzy new ones and solid standbys, that can accommodate your desire for a more elevated experience where you can eat and drink in the open air in comfort and style.
-Here’s a rundown of 25 of our favourite rooftop patios to hit when it’s hot, with bonus suggestions on what to order.
+Here’s a rundown of some great rooftop patios to hit when it’s hot, with bonus suggestions on what to order.

 613 11 Ave.
 S.W., 403-262-9976, brokencity.ca